HotSauceNinja/SEI-Project-4/README.md

      ...formdata,
      creator: formdata.creator.id,
      genre: formdata.genre.map(genre => {
-       if (typeof genre === 'object') { // * we can see if the genre was an object return genre.id // * in which case return its id }
+       if (typeof genre === 'object') {
+         // * we can see if the genre was an object return genre.id
-       return genre // * or it was already a number, so just return it back as is })
+         // * in which case return its id
        }
+       return genre
+       // * or it was already a number, so just return it back as is })
+   }
-   console.log('updated film to send', filmToEdit) // * updated information
+   console.log('updated film to send', filmToEdit)
+   // * updated information

    try {
      const response = await editFilm(id, filmToEdit)
-     console.log(response) // * we are not going to do anything further until we see what happens here history.push(`/films/${id}/`)
+     console.log(response)
+     // * checking how this looks
+     history.push(`/films/${id}/`)
    } catch (err) {
      setErrors(err.response.data)